matthewfeickert/draft-scipy-2024-proceedings-submission/paper/introduction.md

 The field of high energy physics (HEP) is devoted to the study of the fundamental forces of Nature and their interactions with matter.
 To study the structure of the Universe on the smallest scales requires the highest energy density environments possible &mdash; similar to those of the early Universe.
-These extreme energy density environments are created at the CERN international laboratory, in Geneva, Switzerland, using the Large Hadron Collider (LHC) to collide bunches of billions of protons at a center-of-mass energy of $\sqrt{s} = 13~\mathrm{TeV}$.
+These extreme energy density environments are created at the CERN international laboratory, in Geneva, Switzerland, using the Large Hadron Collider (LHC) to collide "bunches" of billions of protons at a center-of-mass energy of $\sqrt{s} = 13~\mathrm{TeV}$.
 The resulting collisions are recorded with building-sized particle detectors positioned around the LHC's $27~\mathrm{km}$ ring that are designed to measure subatomic particle properties.
 Given the rarity of the subatomic phenomena of interest, the rate of the beam crossings is a tremendous $40~\mathrm{MHz}$ to maximize the number of high quality collisions that can be captured and read out by the detectors.
 Even with real-time onboard processing ("triggering") of the experiment detector readout to save only the most interesting collisions, detectors like the ATLAS experiment [@PERF-2007-01] still produce multiple petabytes of data per year.